 But back to Phil!
 Like Huey and Bon, Phil caught fire with his third album (No Jacket Required) and the singles and videos were all over the place, not to mention his album sitting at the top of the charts in the era of Madonna, Prince and Bruce.
 Like Huey, Phil comes across as a nice guy.
 (Word on the street is that Jon Bon Jovi is an asshole.)
 There is something likable with him, and so you root for them to succeed.

 So unlike the other two, Phil had the little task of writing, recording and touring a Genesis album before getting back to his solo career.
 That album, Invisible Touch, was the top of the mountain for Genesis, racking up multiple hit singles and sold-out stadium shows.
 Then, after that tour was over with, he acted in a movie.
-Oh yeah, lobbed another two quick hits to #1.
+Oh yeah, lobbed another two quick hits to #1 from the aforementioned flick.

 But Phil, perhaps wanting to shed his “nice Mr. Everyguy” image, wrote about homelessness for his first single off of …But Seriously.
 (Hence the clever title.)
 It was the post Live Aid/Band Aid/U.S.A.
 For Africa era, so making a social statement seemed like the thing to do.
 And, like the other two acts listed here, the singles seemed on the “light” side – none of the edginess of his earlier work.